rocketraceheroes/clan-site/_posts/members/2014-11-08-darthtelly.markdown

 "How is it possible to get marked for negation 27 times in 2 minutes?" &mdash; Darth Telly

 ####About
 Super outgoing, social butterfly, life of the party.
 HALO 1 ALL DAY, SON!

+<iframe frameborder=0 webkitAllowFullScreen mozallowfullscreen allowFullScreen allowTransparency scale="tofit" width="990" height="220" style="overflow-x:hidden;max-width:100%" src="http://xboxdvr.com/most_watched/embed"></iframe>